seenashafai/Demux/README.md

 - AlamofireImage
 - SwiftyJSON

-(Will try to phase out these dependencies once everything is working as they can all be replicated with native code)
+(Will try to phase out these dependencies once everything is working; they can all be replicated with native code)

 Frameworks:
 - SpotifyiOS